 \subsection{Information Fraction Transformation and Canonical Joint Distribution}

-To ensure valid sequential inference under heterogeneous and sublinear growth $n^{\mu_k/\mu^\ast}$, we adopt the information fraction framework \citep[Chapter 7]{Jennison2000} resulting sequential test statistic admits a standard Brownian motion limit through indexing analyses by accumulated observed information, i.e., the inverse variance of the adaptive estimator \citep{Lan1994,Proschan2024}.
-Specifically, let ${\mathcal{I}}_0=0$ and ${\mathcal{I}}_n=(\widehat\sigma_{h,n}^2)^{-1}$ for $n\ge1$ denote the observed information for $h(\hat{\bm\mu}_n)$.
-This choice is natural; defining information as the inverse variance links information directly to precision, implying that a larger ${\mathcal{I}}_n$ corresponds to a smaller variance and hence a more precise estimate of $h({\bm\mu})$ \citep{LanZucker1993}.
+To ensure valid sequential inference under sublinear growth $n^{\mu_k/\mu^\ast}$, we adopt the information fraction framework \citep{Jennison2000}.
+The sequential test statistic is indexed by accumulated observed information $I_n=(\widehat\sigma_{h,n}^2)^{-1}$, which denotes the inverse variance of the adaptive estimator.
+This formulation with $I_0=0$ scales the analysis by estimation precision, where a larger $I_n$ reflects reduced variance and a more precise estimate of $h({\bm\mu})$ \citep{Proschan2024,LanZucker1993}.